 This course is a systematic interdisciplinary study of the history, economics, ecology, biology, chemistry, geology, geography, physics, and meteorology of the marine environment.
 The interconnections between all facets of the marine environment and human influences are stressed.
+This course may be available via distance education delivery methods.
 Outside work required.